csnover/scummvm-buildbot/README.md

 * It is possible to start a service with a one-time override of the main command.
 To do this, run `docker-compose run <service-name> <command>`.
 To avoid creating junk containers every time you do this, add the `--rm` flag.
-* After rebuilding your worker image, you will need to run `docker-compose stop <service-name> && docker-compose up <service-name>` instead of `docker-compose restart <service-name>` to regenerate the container.
+* After rebuilding your worker image, re-run `docker-compose up -d <service-name>` instead of `docker-compose restart <service-name>` to actually regenerate the container.
   Otherwise, the service will just be restarted using the same files from the previous image.
 * If you lost a bunch of disk space, you may use `docker system prune` to clean away old things.
 Note that you may also need to restart Docker, or wait for a reaper cron task to run, to compress the virtual disk image used by Docker.
-  Pruning will not remove any explicitly tagged images, nor will it remove images that are depended on by explicitly tagged images.
+  (Pruning will not remove any explicitly tagged images, nor will it remove images that are depended on by explicitly tagged images.)
 * To look at a list of all containers or images on your host machine, including those not managed by `docker-compose`, run `docker container ls -a` or `docker image ls`.
 (Using `-a` with `docker image ls` will show intermediate